 You can also add extra features to some of the above clauses to help, such as life insurance policies to make buying out a deceased shareholder easy.
 For advice on how to do this, just contact us.

 Take Action to Protect Yourself and the Value of Your business

-Now you know what are the important points that should be covered in such an agreement.
+Now you know what are the most important points that should be covered in such an agreement.
 This is just a snapshot of the most essential features that should be in your Shareholders’ Agreement and why.

 Frankly, a good Shareholders’ Agreement is worth its weight in gold, and will protect all of the shareholders’ interests in the business.